-One way to tell that tomatillos are ready to harvest is that the the outer husk (the cute lantern) splits open, and it looks like the tomatillo is busting out.
+One sure way to tell they’re ready to pick is when the outer husk splits open, and it looks like the fruit is busting out.

 The husk may turn brown and papery once it splits open, or it might stay soft and green.
-Either way, a tomatillo is ready to harvest once the husk splits open.
+Either way, a tomatillo is ready to harvest once the husk splits.

 How To Harvest Tomatillos